hugheylab/seeker/cran-comments.md

 ## Resubmission Notes

-This package was originally submitted as 1.0.1 on 2022/06/16, then again as 1.0.3 on 2022/07/04.
-There were errors on the win builder pre-checks, and the following notes pertain to the 2nd submission.
+This package was originally submitted as 1.0.1 on 2022/06/16, again as 1.0.3 on 2022/07/04, and most recently as 1.0.4 on 2022/07/06.
+There were errors on the win builder pre-checks, and the following notes pertain to the 3rd submission.

 The problems were found to be the following:

-1. The builds were failing because the R-devel (4.3) version of R is being used, and Bioconductor isn't available for R 4.3 yet.
+1. The debian build failed because (similar to the 2nd submission notes) the R-devel (4.3) version of R is being used, and Bioconductor isn't available for R 4.3 yet.
 This package will install gene mapping packages from BioConductor if they aren't found, which was causing some test failures.
 The related tests are now skipped on CRAN, but the results can still be seen at the below links for test results.
 2. The NOTE concerning the "possibly" invalid URL is wrong.
 The URL is fine and can be accessed.

-This should cover all issues brought up with the first resubmission.
+This should cover all issues brought up with the second resubmission.

 ## Important information about the package